Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 ## Packaging the Synapse Pipeline

-You may repeat the steps outlined in this section multiple times to package the pipeline irrespective of whether you have already run the `package.sh` script or `setup.sh` script before.
+You may repeat the steps outlined in this section multiple times to package the pipeline irrespective of whether you have already run the `package.sh` script or `setup.sh` script.

 To package the Synapse pipeline, run the `package.sh` script by following the syntax below:

 ```bash
 ./deploy/package.sh <environmentCode> <pipelineName>
 ```

-Once the above step completes, a zip file is generated.
-Upload the generated zip files to your Synapse Studio by following the steps below:

-1. Open the Synapse Studio
-2. Switch to Integrate tab on the left
-3. At the top of the left pane, click on the "+" dropdown and select "Import from pipeline template"
-4. When prompted to select a file, pick the zip file generated in the previous step
-5. Pipelines and its dependencies are imported to the Synapse Studio.
-Validate the components being imported for any errors
-6. Click "Publish all" and wait for the imported components to be published
-NOTE: You may run into this error during import "Invalid template, please check the template file".
-It is a known issue that we are working on with the product team.
-In the interim, we suggest importing from Git Repository as described below.
+Unzip the contents of the ZIP file and use the contents to load them to your repository.

+**Note**: Do not bring the contents of the pipeline from [workflow folder](../src/workflow/custom-vision-model-v2) directly into your repository.
+You will need to run `package.sh` or `setup.sh` to replace placeholder in one or more files before checking-in the files to your repository.

 ## Importing from Git Repository

-Another way to get import pipeline into the Synape Studio is through Source Control repository like GitHub or Azure DevOps repository.
-Refer to the document on [Source Control](https://docs.microsoft.com/azure/synapse-analytics/cicd/source-control) to learn about Git Integration for Azure Synapse Analytics and how to setup.
+To import pipeline into the Synape Studio is through Source Control repository like GitHub or Azure DevOps repository, refer to the document on [Source Control](https://docs.microsoft.com/azure/synapse-analytics/cicd/source-control) to learn about Git Integration for Azure Synapse Analytics and how to setup.

+**Note**: Once the Synapse Studio is linked to your repository, make sure you publish all the components.
+Failure to publish the components imported by linked Synapse Studio to Github / ADO repository, will result in errors when running the pipeline.

 ## Verifying infrastructure resources